erolg/demo-rize/README.md

 # demorize
-demo-rize your apps (SaaS) for a while with self-hosted containers.
+demo-rize your apps (SaaS) for a while (like sandbox) with self-hosted containers.

-It's just an idea for now, I want to try readme driven development
+It's just an idea for now, I want to try readme driven development.